The sun was setting, its enormous form blazing a bright orange and filling the sky with light.

 As Ken smiled, Yano began separating another fragment of Hedorah’s dried body.
 Ken grabbed a magnifying glass sitting on the desk, bringing it up to his eye as he leaned over the dish to observe the tiny Hedorah swimming in the polluted liquid.

 “Cool!” he exclaimed as he turned around.
 “Look, Mama.”

-Toshie had made her way to the desk to observe her husband’s experiment, and now she leaned over to look through the magnifying glass with her son, gently grabbing and steadying Ken’s hand as they observed the creature.
+Toshie had long since given up on deterring either her husband or her son from the experiment, and now leaned over to look through the magnifying glass with Ken, gently grabbing and steadying his hand as they observed the creature.

 As they looked, Yano prepared a new vial of polluted water, dropping another Hedorah fragment inside.
 Ken and Toshie quickly moved their heads away from the dish.
 “Now,” the professor said as he poured the water into the dish, “these fragments should join together, too.”

 Sure enough, it took only a few seconds for the two fragments to begin swimming toward each other.
 As the family watched, the creatures merged into one.

 “It’s no wonder that these monsters can grow so quickly.
 They combine when they meet each other.”